nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value proposition**:
-* Cut down admin overhead for independent tutors
-* All in one platform to manage their students' information
+* All in one platform to manage their students’ contacts
+* Provide a quick overview of scheduled tuition sessions
+* Handle monthly tuition fees calculation

 ### User stories